okurz/SUSE_QE_dev_overview_2026-03/slides.md

 <small>

-* Growing requirements on OSD – more products, more versions, more tests, more users - are straining team resources
+* Same as last time: Growing requirements on OSD – more products, more versions, more tests, more users - are straining team resources

 </small>